Robinlovelace/open-gat/README.md

 of collections of geographic entities that constitute cities (Fleischmann 2019).

-Python packages **UrbanAccess** and **scikit-mobility** have a broader remit, aiming to support a range of transport planning objectives.
-**UrbanAccess** is another Python package for analysing geographic transport network data, with a focus on accessibility.
+Python packages **UrbanAccess**, **spaghetti** and **scikit-mobility** have broader (and to some extent overlapping) remits, aiming to support a range of transport planning objectives. **UrbanAccess** is a Python package for analysing geographic transport network data, with a focus on accessibility.
 The paper describing the tool has more of a focus on applied transport planning than other Python tools, highlighting the potential for the tool to assist metropolitan planning organizations (MPOs) to prioritise investments that cost-effectively increase accessibility for those most in need (Blanchard and Waddell 2017).
-In addition to using OSM data, **UrbanAccess** can import and process GTFS data to calculate multi-modal travel times and other metrics. **scikit-mobility** implements a framework for statistical modelling of travel behaviour, including functions for estimating movement between geographic zones using spatial interaction models, as well as route assignment (Pappalardo et al. 2019a).
+In addition to using OSM data, **UrbanAccess** can import and process GTFS data to calculate multi-modal travel times and other metrics.
+Like **momepy**, the **spaghetti** package (which stands for SPAtial GrapHs: nETworks, Topology, & Inference) is focussed on street network analysis, but focusses less on urban morphology and more on segment-level statistics (Gaboardi et al. 2018). **scikit-mobility** implements a framework for statistical modelling of travel behaviour, including functions for estimating movement between geographic zones using spatial interaction models, as well as route assignment (Pappalardo et al.
+2019a).

+The JavaScript package Trip-simulator, from the not-for-profit organisation Shared Streets, enables geographic analysis for transport planning by simulating GPS flows on street networks.
+Its command-line interface allows a wide variety of trip types and volumes to be simulated which can, given a new street network layout, be used to estimate the impact of changes to the network.

 The remaining two CLI-based tools in Table
 <a href="#tab:open-tools">2</a> are R packages focussed on applied